vapourlang/vapour-website/blog/2024-release.md

 attempt to help them.

-Types do away with that, because the language can check for it, such checks also remove the infamous `object of type closure is not subsettable` error.
+Types do away with that, because the language can check for it, such checks also remove the infamous `object of type closure is not subsettable` error, and many more.
+Also a new language allows a custom tree-walker to check for issues at the time we write the code so any potential problem can be fixed before the code is run.

 ## Syntax